 Owners of normally well mannered and well tempered dogs should suspect a medical condition when their dog acts aggressively out of the blue or in a gradual, yet, steady manner.
 Medical conditions should be suspected as well in stray dogs or rescue dogs with an unknown medical history.
 However, not all owners are willing to give these dogs the benefit of doubt, either out of ignorance (not knowing that there are actually conditions causing aggressive behaviors) or out of fear (the dog is a scary, must get rid of him as soon as possible!).

-Truth is, an aggressive dog is a scary dog, especially when the aggression is targeted towards children and people.
+Truth is, an aggressive dog is indeed a scary dog, especially when the aggression is targeted towards other pets, children and people.
 Such dogs are perceived as a liability, an animal too dangerous to be handled and is easily converted from man's best to man's worst enemy.
 A once much loved dog has progressively transitioned into a snarling animal ready to bite.
 While many cases of dog aggression are behavioral in nature, it would be unjust to simply assume so without first attempting to rule out something medically going on.

 This is why it is imperative to have a dog seen by a veterinarian right before calling a behaviorist or sending the dog to a trainer.
 Indeed, reputable dog behaviorists should ask for proof of a medical exam before seeing the dog.
-A dog behaviorist will never be able to fix a dog acting aggressively because of an underlying medical problem!
+A dog behaviorist will never be able to successfully fix a dog acting aggressively because of an underlying medical problem!